cruncha-cruncha/palindrome/README.md

 Figure 1 depicts general data flow.
 All incoming requests hit [ListenAndServe](https://pkg.go.dev/net/http#ListenAndServe), which has been configured with [gorilla/mux](https://github.com/gorilla/mux) (so we can use url variables).
 Matched requests are routed to a handler (the middle column of rectangles in Figure 1), run in a per-request goroutine.
 All handlers have access to a `SharedState` struct, through which `Messages` and `Palindromes` are accessible.

 `Messages` and `Palindromes` are two separate structs because they're responsible for different things. `Messages` methods are synchronous, whereas `Palindromes` can kick off work that could take awhile.
-Currently, each handler is responsible for ensuring consistency between `Messages` and `Palindromes`, a situation discussed in more detail later on (see Figure 2 in [Handlers](#handlers)).
+Currently, each handler is responsible for ensuring consistency between `Messages` and `Palindromes`, a situation discussed in more detail later on (see Figure 2).

 The `doWork` method (`Palindromes.doWork(msg)`) determines if some text is a palindrome and then saves the result.
 It may take time to calculate, so is always invoked in a new goroutine.
 If this code was actually running in production and doing real work, spawning a heavy goroutine without first checking how many are already running is *not ideal*.